 RESCHEDULING & FORFEITS

 If a team cannot field enough players for a game and needs to cancel, the team representative must contact the opposing team, as well as the coordinator to let them know.
-Any game cancellation made will result in an automatic forfeit (7-0 loss) and a fine of $50.00 (depending on time of cancellation).
+Any game cancellation made will result in an automatic forfeit (7-0 loss) and a possible fine of $50.00 (depending on time of cancellation).

 If you would like to switch practice days to make it more convenient for both teams, please arrange it with specified team representatives.